-Project WET (Water Education for Teachers) is an interdisciplinary water education program designed to supplement K-12 curriculum by integrating water education into any subject in the classroom.
+Project WET (Water Education Today) is an interdisciplinary water education program designed to supplement K-12 curriculum by integrating water education into any subject in the classroom.
 Since 1984, Project WET, an award-winning 501(c)(3) nonprofit organization, has dedicated itself to the mission of reaching children, parents, teachers and community members of the world with water education.

 Project WET and NDEP share core beliefs:

 - Water connects us all: Water moves through living and nonliving systems and binds them together in a complex web of life.

 - Water for all water users: Water of sufficient quality and quantity is vital for all water users (energy producers, farmers and ranchers, fish and wildlife, manufacturers, recreationist, rural and urban dwellers).

 - Managing water sustainably: Water resources management is crucial for providing tomorrow’s children with social and economic stability in a healthy and sustainable environment.

 - Personal responsibility for water resources: Awareness of and respect for water resources can encourage a personal, lifelong commitment of responsibility and positive community participation.

 Project WET's mission is to bring water education to the world, and our educators make it happen!
 By becoming a WET educator, you receive the tools, training, and resources to incorporate water education into your curriculum or education program.
 WET educators can be formal or non-formal, with students anywhere from pre-k to high school.